Planning In Natural Language Improves LLM Search For Code Generation: Related Work

 When combined with a verifier, reward model, or other filtering algorithm to select the best generation (in cases where pass@k is not a viable metric due to lack of test cases), it is also known under the name of best-of-n sampling \citep{mudgal2024controlleddecodinglanguagemodels}.
 Many works show somewhat good results under intelligent selection of such a filtering algorithm \citep{chen2022codet, chen2024llmcallsneedscaling}.
 Recently, several approaches have demonstrated the power of repeated sampling.
 For example, repeated sampling from a small model can sometimes outperform taking a single sample from a large model on an equalized compute bases \citep{snell2024scalingllmtesttimecompute}.
 Unlike algorithms such as repeated sampling, which search over the output space, the key insight of \method{PlanSearch} is that it is far more effective to instead search plans over the \emph{latent idea space}.
 By explicitly searching over different natural language plans before generating the code, we significantly increase the diversity of the final code outputs and thus, the resulting pass@k scores for sufficiently large k.

 Regarding searching over plans in natural language, several approaches have also proposed generalizing chain-of-thought~\citep{wei2022chainofthought} reasoning into a search-like process, such as Tree of Thoughts \citep{yao2023tree} and Reasoning via Planning \citep{hao2023reasoninglanguagemodelplanning}.
 However, prior methods have largely demonstrated effectiveness on somewhat contrived problems designed to highlight the power of search, such as the game of 24, or classic planning benchmarks such as Blocksworld~\citep{McDermott_2000}, where both benchmarks are easier to solve by explicitly considering many options, and where the `steps' over which to search over are fairly obvious.
 By contrast, most real-world planning is used to assist in domains that are complex enough to benefit from, but not require, the additional exploration of plans.
 We demonstrate that \mname, which plans in natural language, outperforms baseline search methods in one such domain: code generation.
 Moreover, our analysis reveals the underlying reason that such search is effective: it increases the diversity of the generated ideas, allowing more efficient search relative to other methods which repeatedly submit highly similar, incorrect solutions.
+This is consistent with prior work suggesting the importance of diversity in natural language generation \citep{hashimoto2019unifying, zhang2021trading}.
+Other directions for search include decomposing programs down into smaller parts before solving each one individually \citep{zelikman2023parselalgorithmicreasoninglanguage, zhou2023leasttomostpromptingenablescomplex, gao2023palprogramaidedlanguagemodels}.